-Standard of prevention refers to the aggregate services and interventions available to help reduce the risk of HIV infection.
-The principle of beneficence obligates researchers and sponsors to minimize risks to participants in HIV prevention trials, which means that participants should have access to effective means to minimize their risk of acquiring HIV during the course of the research.
+Standard of prevention refers to the aggregate services and interventions available to help reduce the likelihood of HIV acquisition.
+The principle of beneficence obligates researchers and sponsors to minimize risks to participants in HIV prevention trials, which means that participants should have access to effective means to minimize their chance of acquiring HIV during the course of the research.
 These means considered collectively are sometimes referred to as the "prevention package".

 It can be practically and ethically challenging to determine the content of the prevention package.
-Some guidance indicates that the prevention package should include appropriate counseling and all 'state of the art' HIV risk reduction methods (UNAIDS/WHO 2012), however, this may be infeasible in practice.
-For example, in some communities, male circumcision may be considered inappropriate to include in a prevention package due to strong religious and cultural objections.
-In some countries, it may be illegal to provide certain prevention methods such as needle exchange.
-Further, requiring all 'state of the art' prevention methods to be provided to participants is arguably anachronistic given that there are now many known, effective means of preventing HIV infection; and any one individual may not need all such methods to prevent infection.
+Some guidance indicates that this includes all prevention methods recommended by the (UNAIDS/WHO 2021), however, this may be infeasible in practice.
+For example, in some countries, it may be illegal to provide certain prevention methods such as needle exchange.
+Further, given that there are now many known, effective means of preventing HIVacquisition; and any one individual may not need all such methods to prevent acquisition.
 In addition, there are some broader considerations associated with offering an extensive array of HIV prevention methods to participants.
-First, when these methods are not generally available to non-participants in the community, there may concerns about the potential for undue inducement to participate.
-Second, a very robust prevention package could potentially compromise the ability of a study to detect effects of the experimental modality, which undermines the scientific validity and social value of the research.
+First, when these methods are not generally available to nonparticipants in the community, there may concerns about the potential for undue inducement to participate.
+Second, a very robust prevention package could potentially compromise the ability of a study to detect effects of the experimental modality, which undermines the scientific validityand social value of the research.

-Researchers should adopt an approach to the standard of prevention that is pragmatic and context-sensitive, but also aspirational.
+Researchers should had opt are search approach to the standard of prevention that is pragmatic and context-sensitive, but also aspirational.
 An aspirational but pragmatic approach is underpinned by the ethical principles of beneficence and justice.
-The necessary conditions for a modality to be included in the prevention package is that it is 1) known to be an effective means of prevention for HIV transmission: 2) practically achievable as a standard in the local setting; and 3) reasonably accessible to those at risk of HIV infection who desire to use it.
+The necessary conditions for a modality to be included in the prevention package is that it is 1) known to be an effective means of prevention for HIV transmission; 2) practically achievable as a standard in the local setting; and 3) reasonably accessible to those behaviorally vulnerable to HIV who desire to use it.

 Although these conditions are necessary in determining the standard of prevention, they are not sufficient to warrant inclusion.
 The standard of prevention offered to participants should not be so radically superior to that available to non-participants in the surrounding community such that it could not be feasibly integrated into local services.
 At the same time, the standard of prevention should not replicate sub-standard prevention services in the community.
 If the standard of prevention for a study is predicated on the lack of local resources or problematic policies/legislation, researchers must carefully consider whether the research inappropriately reinforces an inadequate and modifiable status